alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-03.md

 | ← previous |  up ↑ | next → |
 |:----|:----:|---:|
 | [2.
 Use resources to provide an icon.](part-02.md) | [Contents](index.md)   | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ? |

+Showing the move by calling `SetWindowText` directly in this code, is good enough for  this little game.
+But in general there can be two or more **views** of the same program state, for example, for numerical data there can be a numerical view and two different graph views.
+In such situations a common design solution is to use callbacks, where any state change communicates this to each view by calling a function that the view has registered with the state.
+Of old the state was called a **model**, and this design was a “model-view” design.
+In the original Smalltalk-80 GUI framework one also centralised the control, the orchestration of views and model, in a **controller**, and with that the design is called [**MVC**, *model-view-controller*](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).